natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

 Next, if you know you have a sand dune, you can enter its height.
-If you don’t know if there’s a dune at your site, you can use Figure 9 to start informing your decision about whether or not to include one in the site's profile.
+If you don’t know if there’s a dune at your site, you can use the following figure to start informing your decision about whether or not to include one in the site's profile.
 If you think there’s a sand dune at your site and know the value of modal wave height and associated wave period, you can enter those values and we will estimate a possible dune height for you following the relationship presented in Short and Hesp (1982), as explained in :ref:`cp-Model`.
 If you have a dune height, but don’t know the value of modal wave height and associated period, we will still provide you with an estimate of dune height at your site, based on the WW3 statistics we computed (provided that you include this layer in the input interface).

 .. figure 9